uri-99/starknet-transaction-replicator/README.md

 # Starknet JediSwap Transaction Replicator
 This project replicates on a local starknet-devnet blockchain transactions that occurred on starknet-mainnet.

 This was implemented to simulate an error case found on JediSwap V2 Mainnet.
-The idea is to replicate locally the transactions that ocurred on a specific pool to try to achieve on a devnet the same errored state.
+The idea is to replicate locally the transactions that ocurred on a specific pool to try to achieve the same errored state on a local devnet.

+Disclaimer: I, me, or we, can't and won't be held responsable for any business decision, or any other type of decision, made resulting from the behaviour of this project.
+This project is experimental, use at your own risk.

 ## Requirements
 - [Starknet-py](https://starknetpy.readthedocs.io/en/latest/installation.html)